 I am an independent broker/agent.
 This means I am an insurance consultant.
-I am not captive to one life insurance company or health insurance plan.
-As a result, I can do more for you.
+I am not captive to one life insurance company or health insurance carrier or plan.
+I’ll disclose that I do earn commission on sales but honestly, I’m more interested in helping you than I am about earning commissions.
+By contracting with many carriers and plans, I can do more for you.
 One size does not fit all.
+That’s why I call it consulting rather than sales.
 I work with multiple state regulated A-rated carriers to find you the most affordable and most valuable insurance products available given your family’s needs and your personal qualifications.
 To accomplish this, it is ideal to set up an in-home consultation.
-I am located in the Florida Big Bend region in Tallahassee and love road trips and meeting families in person.
-I also do virtual appointments over Zoom, so I can help clients anywhere in the country.
-However, I am limited by the states I am licensed in, so check my license and certifications page to see if I am qualified to produce insurance in your state.
+I am located in the Florida Big Bend region in Tallahassee and love road trips and meeting families in person whenever possible.
+However, I am licensed all over the state of Florida, which is a huge geographical area, and a growing number of other states, as well.
+Therefore, when it gets too busy or too far to travel, which is increasingly common, I do virtual appointments over Zoom or other screen sharing technology.
+I can help clients anywhere in the country.
+I am only limited by the states I am licensed in.
+Check my license and certifications page to see if I am qualified to produce insurance in your state.

 What to Expect